divDyn/r-package/README.md

 - bin processing in divDyn() had potential issues with negative integer bin numbers

 ### Deleted
-- The inf argument of divDyn(), that an unncessary complication
+- The inf argument of divDyn()

 ## [0.6.2] - 2018.10.22
 ### Added
 - The collapse() and seqduplicated() utility functions.
-- The 'zerodur' argumnet to the fadlad() function
+- The 'zerodur' argument to the fadlad() function
 - Hexadecimal colour values to the 'stages' table.
 - The 'boxes.col' argument is added to the tsplot() function to plot these colours.
 - The 'labels' argument to the the tsplot() function, that allows the user not to plot the labels within the boxes.